puppeteer/puppeteer/docs/troubleshooting.md

 docker build -t puppeteer-chrome-linux .
 ```

-Run the container by passing `node -e "<yourscript.js content as a string>` as the command:
+Run the container by passing `node -e "<yourscript.js content as a string>"` as the command:

 ```bash
  docker run -i --init --rm --cap-add=SYS_ADMIN \